 Champion 3800-Watt Portable Generator With Electric Start

 The Champion 3800-Watt Portable Generator is RV-ready.
-If your RV runs on a 30-amp system (3,600 watts), the Champion generator has more than enough power to keep your appliances and devices running.
-It also comes with a 30-amp RV outlet, which can reliably run a 15,000 British thermal unit (BTU) RV air conditioner.
+If your RV runs on a 30-amp system (3,600 watts), the Champion 3800 watt portable generator has more than enough power to keep your appliances and devices running.
+The Champion power equipment also comes with a 30-amp RV outlet, which can reliably run a 15,000 British thermal unit (BTU) RV air conditioner.

-The Champion Portable Generator runs on a dual fuel system that is it runs on gas or propane, which means you can use gasoline or propane to run the generator.
-You can get up to nine hours of run time on gas, and if you’re using propane, you can run your generator a bit longer, at 10.5 hours. it also comes with Three-year factory warranty with Free Lifetime Technical Support.
+The Champion 3800 watt Portable Generator runs on a dual fuel system that is it runs on gas or propane, which means you can use gasoline or propane to run the Champion 3800 watt generator.
+You can get up to nine hours of run time on gas, and if you’re using propane, you can run your The Champion power equipment 76533 a bit longer, at 10.5 hours. it also comes with Three-year factory warranty with Free Lifetime Technical Support.

-Propane is an excellent alternative to gasoline because it has a longer shelf life, which means you can still use your generator when gasoline isn’t readily available.
+Propane is an excellent alternative to gasoline because it has a longer shelf life, which means you can still use your 3800-watt dual fuel generator when gasoline isn’t readily available.
 Propane uses cleaner energy, which makes it easier on the environment.

-The noise level of this champion 3800-watt dual fuel RV ready portable generator is 68 dBA if you keep a 23 feet distance from the generator.
-We don’t recommend standing any closer to the generator while it’s running because it has similar decibels as a running lawnmower.
+The noise level of this champion 3800-watt dual fuel RV ready portable generator is 68 dBA if you keep a 23 feet distance from the dual fuel portable generator.
+We don’t recommend standing any closer to the 3800-watt dual fuel generator while it’s running because it has similar decibels as a running lawnmower.

 What the Champion 3800-watt dual fuel generator lacks is quiet, it makes up for in power.
 If the power goes out at home, you can use the 3800-watt dual fuel portable generator as a backup power source.
-The generator is powerful enough to run some of the essentials, such as your lights, refrigerator, modem, furnace, computer and TV.
+The dual-fuel portable generator is powerful enough to run some of the essentials, such as your lights, refrigerator, modem, furnace, computer and TV.
 It is also economical It will run for 9 hours on 3.5 gallons of gas.